AaddiOumaarir/python-mini-projects/README.md

 # python-mini-projects
-a fun projects for learning porpuses
+a fun projects for learning purposes